Shakeskeyboarde/wurk/packages/werk/README.md

 ## Prerequisites

-Werk supports monorepos based on NPM (version 8+) workspaces.
+Werk supports projects based on NPM (version 8+) workspaces.
 There are no current plans to support other package managers.

 Git is used if available, but is not required.
 If Git is not available, Werk will not be able to detect changes.

 ## Getting Started

 Install Werk globally so you can use the `werk` command anywhere and without `npx`.
-Don't worry, the global install will delegate to a local install if one exists!
+Don't worry, the global install will delegate to the locally installed version of Werk in your projects.

 ```sh
 npm i -g @werk/cli
 ```

 All [commands](#official-commands) are modular and must be installed separately.
-Commands can be installed either globally or locally.
-Installing them as local dev dependencies of your monorepo root is recommended.
+Install them locally (not globally) in the root package of your repository.

 ```sh
 npm i -D @werk/command-list